Prestige: What Hunger Makes of Smoke

 The same goes for language.
 In sociolinguistics, linguistic prestige is linked to social power.
 This means that certain dialects are preferred because institutions endorse them as the norm, not because of their linguistic superiority.

-British Received Pronunciation and "neutral" American English are prime examples.
-Their prestige comes from being modelled by broadcasters, educators, and the elite, not from clarity itself.
-As Richard Nordquist points out, "words from powerful groups are seen as fancy," and standard—or "correct"—English becomes a proxy for social status.
+British Received Pronunciation and “neutral” American English are prime examples.
+Their prestige comes from being modeled by broadcasters, educators, and the elite, not from clarity itself.
+As Richard Nordquist points out, “words from powerful groups are seen as fancy,” and standard—or “correct”—English becomes a proxy for social status.

 Rosina Lippi‑Green explores this further in English with an Accent (originally published in 1997), showing how “standard language ideology”—or the belief that a certain accent or way of speaking is the “correct” or “proper” one—is actually based on upper‑middle‑class norms.